Smolations/GitScripts/README.md

+## IN PROGRESS/NOT STABLE

+*NOTE:* This library is currently in progress.
+Not ready for use.

 git-hug is a collection of shell scripts that simplify and streamline the use of Git. git-hug does not replace Git, nor does it aim to.
 It's kind of a wrapper for Git, or more, an extension to Git's built-in commands.
 In short, these scripts and Git are locked in a nice, warm hug.  =]

  If you install git-hug, you can still access all of your git commands exactly the same way you used to.
 However, now you have an extra library of commands at your disposal.